18 New Travel Trends For 2025

 American Express found that 72% of travelers want to support local communities.
 This is welcome news for the communities that the Rustic Pathways Foundation supports.
 These villages want to share their culture.
 And they need travelers to support their local economies.

-Travel Trend #5: More travelers will go to nature-based destinations.
+#5: More travelers will go to nature-based destinations

 The pandemic re-introduced many people to the joys of nature.
 A few years later that enjoyment is growing.
 Taking a walk outside is a favorite pastime.
 And the increased focus on the environment is turning attention to untouched landscapes.

-For teens, this is spurring a drive for outdoor adventure programs where they can surf, zipline, hike and see local animals.
+For teens, this is spurring a drive for outdoor adventure activities where they can surf, zipline, hike and see local animals.

-Travel Trend #6: More people will look for stargazing opportunities.
+#7: More people will look for stargazing opportunities

 Light pollution has made it impossible to view stars in many metropolitan centers.
 And that’s being noticed more as the night sky gets more attention.
 Interest in space tourism has grown.
 And more people are traveling to see phenomena ranging from eclipses to the Northern Lights.
 That’s increasing the desire to find places where the night sky is visibly full of stars.
 This will fuel travel to places with clear skies, ranging from mountainous Peru to the Sahara Desert in Morocco.